-They ask important questions about your strengths, supports, needs and hopes.
-Pick one or more of these to complete and take to your planning meeting.
+The following tools ask important questions about your strengths, supports, needs and hopes.
+You can pick one or more of these to complete and take to your planning meeting.

 If you are eligible for the NDIS, a staff member from the NDIA will contact you to make a time for a planning meeting.
 This person is known as a planner.

 It is important to pre-plan for your planning meeting.
 This is so you can:

 - Figure out what is important to you

 - Have time to think of everything you want to say at your planning meeting

 - Use your pre-planning tools to help you during your meeting

 - Tell the planner what you need support with

 - Have the best chance of getting the support you need

 - Pick a tool that you would like to use